SamuelBrinker/Repertoire_v6/README.md

 This pattern will return gene_4

--i input file name, pres / abs table generated from pres_abs_var -o output file name, default pat_match_output.txt
+-i input file name, pres / abs table generated from pres_abs_var -o output file name.
+If the file name already exists or no name is entered it will default to pat_match_output.txt